Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             If --compare_genome_annotation is provided, please
                             assign the feature which you want to compare.
 Default is None.
-If multiple features need to be assigned, just insert space between each feature, such as gene CDS.
+If multiple features need to be assigned, just insert spaces between each feature, such as gene CDS.
       --tss_fuzzy TSS_FUZZY, -fu TSS_FUZZY
                             If --compare_TSS is assigned, please type the fuzzy